Gardevoir: Design

 Introduced in Ruby and Sapphire, Gardevoir is the third and final part of the species' evolution line.
 Starting as the Pokémon Ralts which evolves into Kirlia once it has obtained enough experience points, Kirlia in turn can evolve into Gardevoir through the same means.
-Gardevoir stands 5 ft 3 in (160 cm) tall and appears as a slender, bipedal creature with red eyes and a mostly white body, save for its green arms and shoulders.
+Gardevoir stands 5 feet 3 inches (160 cm) tall and appears as a slender, bipedal creature with red eyes and a mostly white body, save for its green arms and shoulders.
 The green hair atop its head extends behind its neck and ends in an angled point between its eyes, right above its mouth, while white spiked protrusions extend from the sides of its face.
 Its skin extends to form a gown shape with a green interior over its legs, and a red horn extends from the center of both its chest and back.
-A "shiny" variation of Gardevoir also exists with similar colorings and design, with the green on its body and hair replaced with teal.
+An alternately colored "shiny" variation of Gardevoir also exists with similar colorings and design, with the green on its body and hair replaced with teal.
 Despite having a feminine appearance, Gardevoir is a gendered species and subjects of it can either be male or female.

 When introduced in Ruby and Sapphire, Gardevoir was originally classified as a Psychic-type Pokémon.
 With the later games Pokémon X and Y it gained a secondary typing, now classified as a Psychic- and the newly-added Fairy-type Pokémon.
 X and Y also introduced Mega Evolutions that allow certain Pokémon to temporarily transform through the use of in-game items, with Gardevoir being able to transform into Mega Gardevoir.
 In this state the lower part of its body now resembles a ball gown with white sleeve-like extensions covering its arms.
 Meanwhile, its front chest horn is now split vertically, and both it and the protrusions on the side of its head extend farther.
-Compared to its original counterpart, the shiny variation has a more color variation, retaining the teal hair of the original's variant but with the arms and body resembling a black ball gown with matching sleeves.
+Compared to its original counterpart, the shiny variation has a more distinct color variation, retaining the hair color of the original's variant but with the arms and body resembling a black ball gown with matching sleeves.